 In deciding what sanction to impose, Council considers

-- the recommendation of the Registration Board on sanction
+- the recommendation of the Committee of Inquiry on sanction

 - the registrant's submissions to Council.